NARRTC By-Laws

 (c) To deliver an address at the annual assembly, setting forth plans and accomplishments of the NARRTC.

-(d) To appoint members of the Standing Committees as specifically set forth in these By-Laws and Rules and Regulations.
+(d) To appoint Chairs and members of the Standing Committees as specifically set forth in these By-Laws and Rules and Regulations.

 (e) To appoint any such special, or ad hoc committees or task-forces as deemed necessary, the duties and functions of which will not overlap on duties and functions of any committee.